Modular curves of prime-power level with infinitely many quadratic points

 \section{Abstract}

-We completely determine the $1085$ open subgroups $H$ of $\GL_2(\Zhat)$ of prime-power level that satisfy $-I \in H$ and $\det(H)=\Zhat^{\times}$ for which the corresponding modular curve $X_H$ has an infinite number of quadratic points.
-When $g(X_H)\geq 2$ this is equivalent to determining all the hyperelliptic modular curves of prime-power level and all the bielliptic modular curves of prime-power level that have a degree two map to a positive rank elliptic curve.
-From the moduli perspective, this means that there are exactly 1085 subgroups $H$ of $\GL_2(\Zhat)$ of prime-power level that contain $-I$ and have full determinant for which there are infinitely many elliptic curves $E/K$ over quadratic extensions such that $\rho_E(G_k)$ is conjugate to a subgroup of $H$.
+We completely determine the $1085$ open subgroups $H$ of $\GL_2(\Zhat)$ of prime power level that satisfy $-I \in H$ and $\det(H)=\Zhat^{\times}$ for which the corresponding modular curve $X_H$ has infinitely many quadratic points.
+When $g(X_H)\geq 2$ this is equivalent to determining all the hyperelliptic modular curves of prime power level and all the bielliptic modular curves of prime power level that have a degree two map to a positive rank elliptic curve.
+From the moduli perspective, this means that there are exactly 1085 subgroups $H$ of $\GL_2(\Zhat)$ of prime power level that contain $-I$ and have full determinant for which there are infinitely many elliptic curves $E/K$ over quadratic extensions such that $\rho_E(G_k)$ is conjugate to a subgroup of $H$.